-This course is a continuation of IS4001.
-The student will gain in-depth experience with advanced-level multimedia development.
-Students will design and develop advanced multimedia projects throughout the term, based on Rich Internet Application Best Practices.
-The student will create one or more finished projects for inclusion into their student portfolio.
+This course is a continuation of CGRA3030.Students gain in-depth experience with advanced-level multimedia development.
+Students design and develop advanced multimedia projects throughout the term, based on Rich Internet Application Best Practices.
+Students create one or more finished projects to include in their portfolios.
 Prerequisites: CGRA3030, CSIS1000 or CSIS1020 or CSIS1030 or CSIS1040.
+Quarter Credit Hours 4.5